 For this word institutional, some synonyms include bureaucratic, conventional, formal, prescribed, businesslike and regulated.
 For many religious people, these synonyms are perfectly acceptable descriptors of what is “characteristic of or appropriate to” their institutional concept of “church.”

 But the community of Christian believers too often called “the church” in our society is not so described in the New Testament Scriptures.
 Biblical descriptors generally are relational (e.g., household, family), not religious.
 They are organic, not organizational (see the many references to the body of believers).
-We choose this organic, relational and Biblical model of Christian living and assembling.
+I choose this organic, relational and Biblical model of Christian living and assembling.

 Biblically speaking, the leadership of local assemblies is not vested in a separate, elite class of Christians, as though it were some sort of leadership caste.
 Nor is authority vested in one man alone, or even in one man above the others.
-Biblical leadership neither sets itself apart from the assembly of believers nor controls ministries.
+Biblical leadership neither sets itself above or apart from the assembly of believers nor controls ministries.
 Leaders within the body of Christ exist to serve the body and equip them to serve others.

-We believe in men known as “elders” shepherding and overseeing the local house gatherings in our network.
-Our vision on this point is about more than just titles: it is about the Biblical principle of plurality of leadership.
-This body of elders will have no “first among equals,” but will instead be guided by the Biblical principles of accountability and diversity of gifts and abilities.
+I believe the Biblical model for leadership of the local assembly is vested in men called elders, who are also referred to in the New Testament Scriptures as shepherds and overseers.
+These mature men are tasked with shepherding and overseeing the people of God in their given localities.
+My vision on this point is about more than just titles: it is about the Biblical principle of plurality of leadership.
+This body of elders has no “first among equals,” but instead oversees and shepherds God’s flock as under-shepherds to the Chief Shepherd according to the Biblical principles of accountability, and of diversity of gifts and abilities.

 Well, there you have it: my vision statement.
 Eight concepts or principles expressed in a single sentence, and then elaborated upon briefly here.
 I can think of no better way to conclude this document than to leave you with a reiteration of that statement: